danielharrell/does_music_move/does_music_move.md

 makes complete sense of what we say, without any room for nonsense.
-And this is the space we inhabit right now: the space made possible by time.[^acknowledgments]
+And this is the space we inhabit right now: the space made possible by time.[^Acknowledgments]

-[^movement]: for further discussion of this, see chapter vii, "the paradox of tonal motion", in victor zuckerkandl's *sound and symbol: music and the external world*; and the section "movement" of chapter 2, "tone", in roger scruton's *the aesthetics of music*.
+[^Movement]: For further discussion of this, see Chapter VII, "The Paradox of Tonal Motion", in
+Victor Zuckerkandl's *Sound and Symbol: Music and the External World*; and the section "Movement" of Chapter 2, "Tone", in Roger Scruton's *The Aesthetics of Music*.

-[^scruton_space]: for a defense of the necessity of thinking that music moves in space, but that the space in question is metaphorical, see chapter
+[^Scruton_Space]: For a defense of the necessity of thinking that music moves in space, but that the space in question is metaphorical, see Chapter
-4, "movement", in roger scruton's *understanding music*.

-[^scruton]: roger scruton, *the aesthetics of music*, p.
+4, "Movement", in Roger Scruton's *Understanding Music*.

+[^Scruton]: Roger Scruton, *The Aesthetics of
+Music*, p.
 244.

-[^aristotle]: aristotle attributes the cause of the octave to the ratio 2:1 in book ii, chapter 3, of his *physics*, 194b28--29. zuckerkandl calls it a miracle in his discussion of the octave in the section "scale" of chapter viii, "the true motion of tones", in *sound and symbol*.
+[^Aristotle]: Aristotle attributes the cause of the octave to the ratio 2:1 in Book II, Chapter 3, of his *Physics*, 194b28--29.
+Zuckerkandl calls it a miracle in his discussion of the octave in the section "Scale" of Chapter VIII, "The True Motion of Tones", in *Sound and Symbol*.

-[^zeno]: for further discussion of zeno's arguments against motion, see aristotle's
+[^Zeno]: For further discussion of Zeno's arguments against motion, see Aristotle's
-*physics* book vi, chapters 2 and 9, and book viii, chapter 8; and lecture vi, "the problem of infinity considered historically," in bertrand russell's *our knowledge of the external world*.
+*Physics* Book VI, Chapters 2 and 9, and Book
+VIII, Chapter 8; and Lecture VI, "The Problem of Infinity Considered Historically," in Bertrand Russell's *Our Knowledge of the External World*.

-[^calculus]: for a further discussion of this answer, see lecture v, "the theory of continuity," and lecture vii, "the positive theory of infinity," in russell's *our knowledge of the external world*.
+[^Calculus]: For a further discussion of this answer, see Lecture V, "The Theory of Continuity," and Lecture VII, "The Positive Theory of
+Infinity," in Russell's *Our Knowledge of the
+External World*.

-[^bergson]: see, for example, bergson's lecture
+[^Bergson]: See, for example, Bergson's lecture
-"the perception of change" in the collection *the creative mind*. there bergson even connects his account of motion generally to the movement in a melody. zuckerkandl follows bergson's lead in his own account of music's movement in *sound and symbol*.
+"The Perception of Change" in the collection *The Creative Mind*.
+There Bergson even connects his account of motion generally to the movement in a melody.
+Zuckerkandl follows Bergson's lead in his own account of music's movement in *Sound and Symbol*.

-[^dedekind]: dedekind draws the analogy in chapters ii and iii of his *continuity and irrational numbers*.
+[^Dedekind]: Dedekind draws the analogy in
+Chapters II and III of his *Continuity and
+Irrational Numbers*.

-[^descartes]: descartes raises this question in his *first meditation*. it is also discussed in plato's *theaetetus*, 158b-d; and mentioned, but also dismissed, in aristotle's *metaphysics*,
+[^Descartes]: Descartes raises this question in his *First Meditation*.
+It is also discussed in Plato's *Theaetetus*, 158b-d; and mentioned, but also dismissed, in Aristotle's *Metaphysics*,
 1011a6.

-[^heidegger]: for a further account of heidegger's actual answer, see part one, division one, chapters ii and iii of his *being and time*.
+[^Heidegger]: For a further account of Heidegger's actual answer, see Part One, Division One,
+Chapters II and III of his *Being and Time*.

-[^acknowledgments]: this is a lecture i gave at the annapolis campus of st. john's college on february 15, 2013. i would like to thank gabriela hopkins for helping me improve the final draft with comments and conversation about earlier drafts. ---daniel harrell
+[^Acknowledgments]: This is a lecture I gave at the Annapolis campus of St. John's College on
+February 15, 2013.
+I would like to thank Gabriela Hopkins for helping me improve the final draft with comments and conversation about earlier drafts. ---Daniel Harrell

 <!-- [mention how we talk, in explaining the world, as
 if our inhabitance of it is a dream---a legacy